davedelong/time/Implementation.md

 - `NSDateComponents` will be replaced.
 It is flexible, but it is overloaded.
 As a simple example, there is a *major* semantic difference between "March" and the interval "3 months", yet the are represented via identical `NSDateComponents`.
 - A calendar should be described via a protocol.
 This should ideally make adding a Julian calendar easier.
+- Supporting non-terrestrial calendars (like various Martian calendars) would be very nice.
 - Quarters and Weeks are difficult units to support.
 They do not fit in nicely with the Era/Year/Month/Day/Hour/Minute/Second/Subsecond units.
+    - Quarters and Weeks are "synthetic" units
 - An `Instant` can *not* be used for arithmetic, because it exists independently of a calendar.
 If you want to "add one day" to an `Instant`, you'll first have to convert it into a calendar-relative value.
 - All types should be value types, because time isn't mutable.
 Thank goodness.
 - The calendar-relative values will need a way to describe (ideally through the type system) what their components include.
 This would make it easier to prevent non-sensical manipulations, such as "add 3 hours to June".